 Check out a sunscreen guide for kids if you need more information.
 Also, don’t forget to protect your kiddo from another summer menace, mosquito bites.

 So here goes – it’s toddler beach time!
 Here are valuable tips for a well spent day with your little one.

 1. How to survive the drive to the beach

 As soon as you get in the car, your bundle of joy will probably announce that they’re hungry, thirsty, or both.

-Pop one of their favourite CDs or playlist of songs on and have a sing-along as you head for the beach.
+Put on their favourite playlist of songs on and have a sing-along as you head for the beach.

 When little one gets bored of that, you could have some small, inexpensive toys handy to keep them fiddling happily in the back for the rest of the journey.

 Of course, this depends on how long it takes you to get to the beach!

 2. It’s all about timing